Shivanikinagi/Flux/docs/GETTING_STARTED.md

 movement move compile
 ```

-You should see: "BUILDING ChatterPay"
+You should see: "BUILDING Flux"

 ### Step 3: Run Tests